iOmega8561/OpenChat/README.md

    Select a target (`OpenChat (macOS)`, `OpenChat (iOS)`, or `OpenChat (iPad)`) and hit **⌘R**.

 ## 🔐 Authentication Flow
-If your Open WebUI is behind a reverse‑proxy with ForwardAuth, OpenChat will automatically open a web‑view for the login flow, store the resulting cookie, and then send chat requests.
+If your OpenAI server is behind a reverse‑proxy with ForwardAuth, OpenChat will automatically open a web‑view for the login flow, store the resulting cookie, and then send chat requests.
+The app is able to intercept *302* responses from the web server, using the **Location** header (Authelia would be the best example for this behaviour).

 ## 📜 Privacy
 OpenChat respects your privacy.
-It only connects to the internet when you explicitly launch the app and enter an Open WebUI URL.
+It only connects to the internet when you explicitly launch the app and enter an OpenAI URL.
 No data is collected, stored, or transmitted beyond the chat traffic you initiate.

 ---